HoenenA/MultiModalDistance/README.md

 Wiley, R. W., Wilson, C., and Rapp, B. (2016).
 The effects of alphabet and expertise on letter perception.
 Journal of Experimental Psychology: Human Perception and Performance, 42(8):1186–1203.

+# Citation
+If you intend to use this data, please cite:

+Armin Hoenen.
+(2018) Multi Modal Distance - An Approach to Stemma Generation with Weighting.
+In: Calzolari et al. (Eds.)
+Proceedings of the Eleventh International Conference on Language Resources and Evaluation (LREC 2018).
+ELRA.